bolt/docs/docs/fields/image.md

     {{ dump(record.image|media) }}
 ```

-The ouput is a Media object, holding all the Metadata
+The output is a Media object, holding all the Metadata

 ```
 Bolt\Entity\Media {#13211 ▼